Sightseeing Tour by bus, followed by Walking Tour of the Historical Centre of Valencia

 Discover the historical Centre of the city with a local guide.

-We will start doing a sightseeing tour and stopping at the city of the Arts and Sciences, I will explain you the the buildings of the CAC, with designs by Santiago Calatrava and symbol of the 21st century.
+We will start by doing a sightseeing tour by bus and stop at the City of the Arts and Sciences.
+I will explain to you the buildings of the CAS, with their designs by Santiago Calatrava as a symbol of the 21st century.

-Once in the old town we will make a walking tour in order to see the following highlights in Valencia.
-We will start by the THE SERRANOS TOWER, that formed part of the ancient (Christian) city wall, and was constructed at the end of the XIV century.
-It that was not torn down because it had different uses.
+Once in the historical centre we will make a walking tour in order to see the most important attractions in Valencia.
+We will start at the THE SERRANOS TOWER, that formed part of the ancient (Christian) city wall, and was constructed at the end of the XIV century.
+It was not torn down because it had different uses.
 It is considered to be the largest city gateway in Europe.

-City Hall, was integrated into the older building once known as the Royal house of Learning from the XVIII century.
+was integrated into the older building once known as the Royal house of Learning from the XVIII century.
 Inside you can visit the Crystal Hall, the Council or Hemicycle Hall and go out onto the balcony where you can see a beautiful view of the entire square.
-It also houses the Municipal History Museum.
+It also houses the Municipal Historical Museum.

-CATHEDRAL (located on the site of a Roman temple, which later became a mosque, and its origin goes back to the 13th century).
-Also inside the cathedral you may see the holy Grail in which it was celebrated the last Supper of Christ and the cathedral Museum.
+It is located nearby on the site of a Roman temple, which later became a mosque, and its origin goes back to the 13th century.
+Also inside the cathedral you may see the Holy Grail in which it was celebrated the last Supper of Christ and the cathedral Museum.

 (Coaches and interior by requirement).

-ROUND SQUARE, picturesque square constructed in XIX centura, popularly known as “el clot” The Pit.
-During the tour we will admire several facades of some churches like the one OF SAINT CATHERINE, a Gothic construction with a slender Baroque tower AND THE ONE OF SAINT JOHN, that is among the oldest churches in Valencia.
+ROUND SQUARE, picturesque square constructed in XIX century, popularly known as “el clot” The Pit.
+During the tour we will admire several facades of some churches like the one OF SAINT CATALINA, a Gothic construction with a slender Baroque tower AND THE ONE OF SAINT JUAN, that is among the oldest churches in Valencia.